alex-anast/router-test-kit/README.md

-# Virtual Router Test Kit
+# Router Test Kit

-The motivation for this project is to provide a simple and easy to use framework for testing virtual routers.
+The motivation for this project is to provide a simple and out-of-the-box, easy-to-use framework for testing (virtual) routers.
 Initially, the framework was designed to work with OneOS6 routers from OneAccess Networks.
 It is based on a telnet connection, therefore it is compatible with CISCO routers, Ubuntu Server images etc.

-For a thorough documentation, please refer to: TODO: mkdocs
+For a thorough documentation, incomplete effort has been made using `mkdocs`.
+To see the docs, run `mkdocs serve` in the root directory of the project and navigate to `http://localhost:8000`.

 ## Badges